 We pride ourselves on offering state-of-the-art detox care.
 This is why we offer a number of detox services at our facility, including:

 We have designed all of these detox services to lessen the discomfort associated with withdrawal.
 From alcohol to opiate addiction, we are equipped to handle it all.
+At Serenity House Houston, we want to cover all types of addictions to help those that are struggling to get the help that they need.

 Reach out by contacting us today.
 Choose to fight your addiction.
 Your road to recovery starts with detox.
 Call Serenity House Detox at 866.516.8356 to get started on a new life free from addiction.
+The time to get the help you need now.